This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Thatch-roofed Manx cottages are an iconic symbol of the Isle of Man.
 Though not many people live in them these days, a handful have been maintained for posterity on the southern-most tip of the island.
 Since 1938, the village of Cregneash has been open to the public as an open-air folk museum with the purpose of preserving farming culture from the 19th and early 20th centuries.
 It’s there that you can learn about traditional Manx culture, language, cookery, and crafts all in a relatively authentic setting.

 Tour through the gardens of Cregneash

-For the average visitor it’s fairly easy to overlook the small gardens scattered through the village – there’s just so many buildings to explore and farm animals to ogle.
+For the average visitor, it’s fairly easy to overlook the small gardens scattered through the village – there are just so many buildings to explore and farm animals to ogle.
 Especially those four-horned Loaghtan sheep.
-But as a gardener I was curious about their significance and wanted to learn more about traditional Manx ways of growing.
-Having both ferocious winds and cool summers, the Isle of Man can be a difficult place to garden and tips from the past could benefit gardeners growing in the present.
+But as a gardener, I was curious about their significance and wanted to learn more about traditional Manx ways of growing.
+Having both ferocious winds and cool summers, the Isle of Man can be a difficult place to garden, and tips from the past could benefit gardeners growing in the present.